projectcalico/calico/getting-started/openshift/windows/installation.md

 ### Big picture

-Install an OpenShift 4 cluster on AWS with {{site.prodname}} with Windows nodes.
+Install an OpenShift 4 cluster on AWS with {{site.prodname}} on Windows nodes.

 ### Value